cyberbotics/webots-doc/guide/the-user-interface.md

 The `Show Lidar Rays Paths` allows you to display, or to hide, the layers (the laser ray paths) for every lidar in the scene, using a cyan wire frame.
-If the lidar device is disabled or the initialization is not yet completed the layers are drawn in gray.
+If the lidar device is disabled or the first measurement is not available yet, the layers are drawn in gray.

 The `Show Lidar Point Cloud` allows you to display, or to hide, the point cloud for every lidar enabled in point cloud mode in the scene.
 The point cloud is